Healthy Homes Assessment Harbour View

 Draught Stopping Harbour View

-If a draught is felt through gaps that are too large or holes that it needs to be sealed.
+If a draft can be felt from unreasonable gaps or holes, it needs to be sealed.

 What are the most unreasonable gaps or holes?

-See the full details to the Healthy Homes draught stopping requirements.
+Get the complete information regarding the Healthy Homes draught stopping requirements.

 draught stopping building inspections